kridgeway/f-statistic-loss-nips-2018/README.md

 Recall@K results for train/val/test splits will be saved to `path/to/model/test.txt`.

 ## Evaluating modularity and explicitness
+_This only works for the data sets with factor labels (Sprites and Small-NORB)_

 Run the following two scripts:
 1. Modularity: `python eval/modularity.py @path/to/model/opts.txt -me -1 -c test`
 2. Explicitness: `python eval/explicitness.py @path/to/model/opts.txt -me -1 -c test`